 - Comparable - Measurable KRIs can be compared over a period.

-- Informational - Able to provide information about risks, direction of risk, and control effectiveness.
+- Informational - Able to provide information about risks, direction of risk, and control effectiveness using proper data visibility.

 What do well-defined KRIs enable firms to do?